 Day 5 & 6: Skeleton Coast ( 2 nights )

 And now for something entirely different.
 Even the weather changes.
 You’ll be driven to the airstrip to catch your private charter scenic flight to Swakopmund.

-Once at Swakopmund, you’ll refuel for 30 minutes before flying along the Skeleton Coast.
+Once at Swakopmund, you’ll refuel for 30 minutes before flying further along the Skeleton Coast.
 Now you will see how the sea takes no mercy.
 Shipwrecks, rusting hulls and ruined remains lie desolate.
 Finished by nature.
-You can only imagine the human suffering experienced here.
 You’ll land in Mowe Bay and be transferred to your lodge, appropriately named Shipwreck Lodge.

 Again, all meals are included as well as scheduled daily excursions, park fees and local branded drinks.

 When you're there: There’s a lot to do.
 You can go on game drives within the Skeleton Coast National Park, go for walks and sundowners on the beach or even go quad biking or sand boarding across the dunes.
 There’s a 4x4 trip to the Clay Castles, the Hoanib River Delta and the Mowe Bay seal colony, plus visits to the Suiderkus and Karimona shipwrecks.
 There’s even the opportunity to drive along the Hoarusib River to track wildlife.
 Look out for the elephants who have famously adapted themselves to survive here.
 They’re pretty impressive.
 Weather permitting, a beach lunch sounds fabulous!

 Day 7 & 8: Kaokoland ( 2 nights )